utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 # Libraries Used: #
 ----------------------------------------------------
-1. wandb to obtian the best model using the hyperparameter configurations.
+1. wandb to obtain the best model using the hyperparameter configurations.
 2. matplotlib libraries were used for plotting the confusion matrix.
 3. Keras and tensorflow
 4. numpy to convert the attention weights and loss values from tensor objects into numpy objects.